Australia's trade minister seeks end to trade curbs on visit to Beijing

 ($1 = 1.4743 Australian dollars)

-(Reporting by Kirsty Needham and Lewis Jackson in Sydney Editing by Mark Potter)
+(Reporting by Beijing newsroom and Kirsty Needham in Sydney; Additional reporting by Lewis Jackson in Sydney; Editing by Mark Potter and Sonali Paul)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.